Kastrologos

 The northern wall was built partly using ancient spolia which is an indication for the existence of an ancient site in the same location.

 The castle follows a model which seems to have been in fashion in Thessaly and in the Northwestern Greece around the 10th century.
-Castles like Servia, Kastri, Grizano share some common characteristics not seen in other Greek castles: huge surface, built on a rocky hill close to fertile valleys, with non-sophisticated fortification but with many towers and a lot of free space in the interior.
+Castles like Moglena, Servia, Kastri, Grizano share some common characteristics not seen in other Greek castles: huge surface, built on a rocky hill close to fertile valleys, with non-sophisticated fortification but with many towers and a lot of free space in the interior.

 It is not clear why these over sized structures were preferred.
 Perhaps the initial design was to develop a city in the interior of the huge fortifications.
 Some times this plan worked (Moglena, Servia) and some times did not (Damasi, Grizano).
 Or perhaps part of the spacious interior was by design for the flocks!
 For an agrarian place like the medieval Thessaly where the main property of the people (and the main pray of the raiders) was their animals, this would be an important factor.